michaelrice/rjFacts/README.md

 In production mode (deployed to tomcat for example) you will need to access using the apikey

 ###Examples
-This will fetch a random RJ fact from the database.
+This will fetch a random RJ fact from the database

     curl -v -k -H "X-RJF-Apikey: 123456qwerty" https://site.com/api/fact

 You can also POST to add new facts.
 A json body of: